ibm-cloud-docs/discovery/index.md

 {:swift: .ph data-hd-programlang='swift'}
 {:go: .ph data-hd-programlang='go'}

-# About
+# About Discovery
 {: #about}

 {{site.data.keyword.discoveryfull}} makes it possible to rapidly build cognitive, cloud-based exploration applications that unlock actionable insights hidden in unstructured data — including your own proprietary data, as well as public and third-party data.
 {: shortdesc}

-This documentation applies to Premium {{site.data.keyword.discoveryshort}} instances created before 16 July 2020 and to all Lite and Advanced plans.
-For more information about features in {{site.data.keyword.discoveryshort}} Premium instances created after that date, see [these docs](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-getting-started).
+This documentation applies to Lite and Advanced plans and Premium plan instances that were created before 16 July 2020.
+For more information about features in Premium plan instances created after that date, see [these docs](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-about).
 {: important}

 ![Discovery architecture diagram](images/about-discovery1.png)